ec-will/Montitoring/DEPLOYMENT_JEFFSC8.md

 ## Next Steps

 1. ✅ Review this deployment documentation
-2. ⏳ Add crontab entry (see above)
+2. ✅ Add crontab entry (running every 15 minutes)
+3. ✅ Anomaly command deployed at `~/will/anomaly`
-3. ⏳ Subscribe to ntfy.sh topic `ect-hpc`
+4. ⏳ Subscribe to ntfy.sh topic `ect-hpc`
-4. ⏳ Monitor for first 24-48 hours for false positives
+5. ⏳ Monitor for first 24-48 hours for false positives
-5. ⏳ Adjust sensitivity if needed
+6. ⏳ Adjust sensitivity if needed